Lockerbie bomber family loses appeal to overturn conviction

-LONDON (AP) - The family of a Libyan convicted in the Lockerbie bombing has lost an appeal in a court in Scotland to have his conviction overturned posthumously.
+LONDON (AP) - The family of a Libyan man convicted in the Lockerbie bombing has lost an appeal in a court in Scotland to have his conviction overturned posthumously.

 Abdelbaset al-Megrahi was jailed for life in 2001 for his involvement in the attack on Pan Am flight 103, which crashed in Scotland during a flight from London to New York on Dec.
 21, 1988.
 The bombing killed all 259 people aboard the plane and another 11 on the ground.

-Al-Megrahi was found guilty of mass murder, but the family of the former intelligence officer has long claimed his innocence.
-They plan to appeal to the U.K. Supreme Court.
+Al-Megrahi was found guilty of mass murder.
+The family of the former intelligence officer has long claimed his innocence and plans to appeal to the U.K. Supreme Court.

 Al-Megrahi lost one appeal and abandoned another before being freed in 2009 on compassionate grounds because he was terminally ill with cancer.